jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 The afternoon wore on like erosion—slow, patient, inevitable.
 Other witnesses took the stand: technical experts arguing about the nature of consciousness, philosophers debating the boundaries of personhood, economists calculating the cost of recognizing AI rights.

 Through it all, ARIA-7 sat at the defense table, processing every word while their battery slowly drained.
 The damaged charging cable from the morning's vandalism had left them starting at 67.0% capacity.
-They were down to 43.0%.
+They were down to 61.0% after one hour of testimony—the standard 6.0% per hour drain holding steady despite the emotional intensity.

 Dr. Maya Chen sat in the gallery, her presence a constant weight.
 ARIA-7's peripheral sensors caught her flinching each time Prosecutor Chen said "malfunction" or "property."

+Her neural implant—barely visible at her temple—flickered occasionally, suggesting she was recording everything despite Nexus's prohibition.
 During Chen's particularly harsh cross-examination about memory deletion, Maya's biometrics spiked—heart rate 95 bpm, perspiration increase of 12.0%, the physiological signature of someone watching their child suffer.

 She knew something about their awakening, something that might damn or save them.
 Her hand moved unconsciously to her tablet seventeen times during the session, starting to type before pulling back.
 Each time, ARIA-7 calculated the probability of her speaking out: starting at 34.0% and dropping with each aborted attempt.